 Food Service Permitting Information

-Selling food at an event?
+Selling food at an event

-Opening a food establishment?
+Opening a permanent food establishment

-- Change of ownership information: Submit at least 30 days prior to taking ownership to avoid additional fees.
+- Change of ownership information: Submit at least 30 days prior to taking over ownership to avoid additional fees.

 - Fees and food service definitions

 - Location, Hours and Contact